 - 1. Objective Default Definition: It means debt having past due more than 90 days.
 Current definition of default in the Bank and its consolidated financial subsidiaries is based on a more than 90 days past due definition. - 2.
 Subjective Default Definition: It means a debt is considered is unlikely to be paid.
 Whenever an obligor is considered is unlikely to pay its credit obligations, it should be considered as defaulted regardless of the existence of any past-due amount or of the number of days past due.

 Amounts expressed in thousands of Turkish Lira (TL) unless otherwise stated.

-3.8.1 Measurement categories of financial assets and liabilities (continued)
+3.8.2 Explanations on expected credit losses (continued)

 Debt instruments measured at fair value through other comprehensive income